shakeeb-droids/BookStack/README.md

-Go to My Computer --> C drive --> xampp or wampp folder --> htdocs Extract the BookStack file to C:/xampp/htdocs
-Import the database at phpmyadmin
+Step 1: Go to My Computer --> C drive --> xampp or wampp folder --> htdocs Step 2: Extract the BookStack file to C:/xampp/htdocs Step 3: Import the database at phpmyadmin
-Open Browser -- type localhost/Bookstack to access the home page
+Step 4: Open Browser -- type localhost/Bookstack to access the home page
 ---------------------------------------------------------------------------------------
-Git Command to clone the file to your local computer at your local directory cd [your desired directory] git clone [repository URL] git remote -v git init git cd *Change your desired directory*
+Git Command to clone the file to your local computer at your local directory
+1. cd [your desired directory]
+2. git clone [repository URL]
+3. git remote -v
+4. git init
+5. git cd *Change your desired directory*
 ------------------------------------------------------------------------------------------------------------------
-BOOKSTACK is an E-commerce web application
+**BOOKSTACK is an E-commerce web application
-It is a team project to computerise online book ordering contributed in our final year major project
+It is a team project to computerise online book ordering contributed in our final year major project**